-It’s not township, it is informal settlement,” my friend firmly advises.
+It’s not township, it is informal settlement,” my friend Peter Hugo firmly advises.
 In post-apartheid South Africa the subtle nuances of terminology are sometimes lost on the innocuous utterances of well-meaning visitors.
 It is lost on meMy introduction to the informal settlement Khayelitsha (new home in the Xhosa language) starts many hours before I step foot on its flat sandy ground.
 It begins with a visit to the District 6 Museum, just one of many in a packed program of visits organised by my hosts.
 I enter the hollowed-out city building in Buitkenkant St, ironically within spitting distance of the seventeenth century Castle of Good Hope, fortified home of the first Dutch settlers, the slave lodge and national parliament, home to now-repealed oppressive segregationist laws.

-I’m welcomed to the museum by our ebullient guide, Ebrahim Ndzabela, a former a resident of District 6, for a very personal history and memorable tour.
+I’m welcomed to the museum by our ebullient guide, Ebrahim Ndzabela, a former a resident of District 6, for a very personal history and a memorable tour.
 Cape Town’s sixth district was established in 1867 as a hodgepodge of crooked streets and alleys, ramshackle houses that attracted freed slaves, Afrikaans-speaking coloureds, port workers, artisans and immigrants.
 Ebrahim recalled his childhood in the 1950s as “exciting” where the ethnically diverse population, united in its lack of material comforts, lived cooperatively in relative harmony, although he admitted, “it could be a bit rough”.

 In 1966, under the infamous Group Areas Act, this desirable property was declared “whites only” and many residents were moved on.
 In 1985 the entire community of 60,000 was forcibly ejected and their houses bulldozed.
 Quite literally these people were dumped 30 km away on wasteland at False Bay’s Cape Flats, now known as Khayelitsha.
 And to this day inner city District 6 is a flattened wasteland, officially designated “area to be redeveloped” – and still untouched by developers.